-Reflexology is one of the most popular complementary therapies in the UK amongst people with cancer.
+Reflexology is one of the most popular complementary therapies in the UK for people with cancer.
 Reflexology is a type of massage, which involves the application of digital stimulation in the form of gentle pressure applied using the thumb and fingers to specific areas on the feet or hands.

 Although there is no scientific evidence, some people claim that reflexology helps them to: